defndaines/env/doc/projects.md

 capture that learning in a repository.

-## Twitter Bot

-Monitor changes to a website and automatically tweet links to new articles.

-## Look into in-Browser Editing

-Use [Quill](http://quilljs.com/) to handle article editing.

 ## Civic Analysis

 Analyze data from government sources.
 Perhaps scrape out information of interest that isn't formatted for easy use.
 Maybe something local like Culver City.

-## Census

-Spider and grab all the [census data from 1940](http://1940census.archives.gov/search/?search.result_type=image&search.state=OH&search.county=Athens+County&search.city=&search.street=#)
- ... then see if I can OCR it and locate the information under Daines.

 ## Games